-Update 5th August - First batch of production sold out in three hours!.
+First batch of production sold out in three hours!.
 Second two month's production sold in advance.
-Mass production has landed in UK see shop page for back order progress.
-Now taking orders for mid September delivery.
+Mass production has landed in UK see shop page for latest stock and delivery times.

 B2 delivers all the functionality of JB7 and a lot more.
 B2 is physically smaller than JB7 but with a 2Tb hard disk it can store 4400 CDs losslessly - its a bit of a mouthful but it means perfect unadulterated copies of your CDs forever.

-(You don’t need an expensive hard disk though - there will be lower price SD only models that will hold 100’s of CDs).
+You don’t need an expensive hard disk though - there is a lower price 64G SD model that will hold 100’s of CDs.